sensate-iot/dsmr-database/README.md

 This database project acts as a OLAP database, for aggregated data only.
 Data that is the dataplatform is (and should) be used for individual messges and/or measurements.

+This databse is filled by the DSMR Processing service.